BaristaBuddy/BaristaBuddyAPI/README.md

 The MVC is just the interface as the API is essentially justthe brain of the project.

 ## Future Developments
-As this project develops throughout the alloted timeline more features and functionality will be implimented.
+As this project develops throughout the alloted timeline more features and functionality will be implemented.
 Features beiung worked on and applied are:
   - map location functionality
   - electronic payment methods